Hong Kong pro-democracy lawmakers to resign as Beijing moves to quash opposition

 Shortly after the disqualifications, China’s representative office in the city said Hong Kong had to be ruled by loyalists.

-“The political rule that Hong Kong must be governed by patriots shall be firmly guarded,” the Liaison Office said in a statement.
+“The political rule that Hong Kong must be governed by patriots shall be firmly guarded,” the Liaison Office said.

 DAMNED EITHER WAY